yuek9/REHE/plots/README.md

 Plots in the manuscript and supplementary material.

-R script for generating the plots is included (summary_file_for_plots.R).
-Simulation results and data application results R images are needed to run the script.
+Some plot objects are small and are provided for easy reproduction of the plots.
+Other data files are too large to share and are not provided.